Coronavirus – the tip of the iceberg for climate change consequences?

 Both human health and global economic welfare are threatened by severe weather, destruction of global reef and fish ecosystems, loss or degradation of lakes and forests, expansion of deserts, loss of sea and land ice, toxins in our air and water, and expanded mosquito- and tick-borne diseases with warming environments.
 Health and economics are threatened by climate change on a scale dwarfing COVID-19, but coronavirus gives us our fair warning.

 We think of coronavirus as an existential threat, given its risk to the elderly, vulnerable, and many others.
-Imagine this as a recurring theme, added to crisis in fisheries (oceans and lakes) and land use (agriculture and forests), including water shortages (surface and ground waters).
+Imagine this as a recurring theme, added to the crisis in fisheries (oceans and lakes) and land use (agriculture and forests), including water shortages (surface and ground waters).
 It is urgent that we elevate the importance of environmental and health sciences in STEM education (Science, Technology, Engineering, and Mathematics) to nurture creativity to find solutions to sequester carbon, bring renewable energy to scale, and enhance pandemic preparedness and surveillance in ways that have yet to be envisioned.
-The magnitude of investment and urban reorganization needed exceed any single or group of philanthropists or scientific organizations, but partnerships with governments can support research and deployment investments commensurate with urgent global needs.
+The magnitude of investment and urban reorganization needed, exceed any single or group of philanthropists or scientific organizations, but partnerships with governments can support research and deployment investments commensurate with urgent global needs.